 Some trainers have had success with Thumbtack, some haven’t.
 I tried it for my own design business five or six years ago and really didn’t have any luck.
 I’ve heard it’s gotten a lot more expensive to pay to play on Thumbtack.
 When I was doing it, it was, like, $299 or something to respond to people.
 It was a couple of buck here and there but it adds up if you start responding to lots of people.
 In general, what I experienced and what I hear from a lot of people, is that people on there are just price shopping.
 They’re looking for the cheapest, not necessarily always the best or someone who’s going to provide the most value.

-I will say though, I don’t think it hurts just to have a profile on there so people can see your business name and your logo in the search results because, who knows, they could look you up outside of Thumbtack as well.
+I will say though, I don’t think it hurts just to have a profile on there so people can see your business name and your logo in the search results because, who knows, they could look you up outside of Thumbtack and Yelp as well.
 A few things to keep in mind if you’re interested in trying Thumbtack.
 First, I would say keep asking open-ended conversations.
 Have a conversation.
 Follow up, keep talking to them until you have confirmation that they want to work with you.
 Be sure you’re choosy about who you’re quoting.
 Make sure your profile on there is really thoroughly filled out, and as soon as you receive a quote, you’re interested, or an inquiry you’re interested in, respond immediately because some people are just taking the first person who responds.

 Now, the other platform I wanted to talk about today is Yelp.
 This is a platform that I think has helped trainers more than Thumbtack but still may not be the best platform.
 On Yelp you can create a free business profile which allows you to respond to reviews with either a direct message or a public comment.
 You can track user views and customer leads that come from Yelp.
 You can add photos and a link to your website and you can also have important information on there like your business hours and your phone number, that kind of stuff.